-The contents of the BP1, BP0 bits are updated after the completion of the WRSR instruction, including the Write cycle (t_W).
+The contents of the SRWD and BP1, BP0 bits are updated after the completion of the WRSR instruction, including the Write cycle $(t_W)$ .

 The Write Status Register (WRSR) instruction has no effect on the b6, b5, b4, b1 and b0 bits in the Status Register (see Table 2: Status Register format).
-Bits b7, b6, b5, b4 are always read as 1.